kandyfoma/goshopperai/store-assets/TERMS_OF_SERVICE.md

 - You may delete your account at any time
 - We may suspend or terminate accounts for Terms violations
 - Termination does not affect accrued rights and obligations

+## 4. Community Features and Data Sharing

+### 4.1 Price Data Contribution
+- By using the receipt scanning feature, you contribute to our community price database
+- All price data is completely anonymized before being shared with the community
+- No personal information or user identifiers are included in community data
+- Community data helps provide better price comparisons for all users

+### 4.2 Data Anonymization
+- Product names, prices, and store information are anonymized
+- User IDs, names, emails, and other personal data are never shared
+- You can opt-out of contributing to community data in app settings
+- Community features work with or without your data contribution

+### 4.3 Community Benefits
+- Access to comprehensive price comparisons across multiple stores
+- Historical price tracking and trends
+- Better shopping insights and savings opportunities
+- Improved service for all users through collective data

 ## 4. Acceptable Use